-- A detailed 'As-is' study to understand the issues faced by students regarding on- and off-campus accommodation and quantification of the accommodation gap - Develop and implement a strategy towards gender inclusive housing - Implement the strategy to create residences with an academic focus, and the full implications for numbers and costing - The setting of minimum transport, safety, accommodation, and travel standards for students - Develop and implement an approach to student accommodation that is affordable for the student and entails optimal cost to the University - Improve the provisioning of catering to students - Implement the strategy for postgraduate, postdoctoral, and international students
+- A detailed 'As-is' study to understand the issues faced by students regarding on- and off-campus accommodation and quantification of the accommodation gap - The development of a strategy to create residences with an academic focus, and the full implications for numbers and costing - The setting of minimum transport, safety, accommodation, and travel standards for students

+- Development of an approach to student accommodation that is affordable for the student and entails optimal cost to the University - A strategy for postgraduate, postdoctoral, and international students - Submit indicators for tracking to the Implementation Committee

 Accountability and Implementation: A cross-functional task team.
-Convenor: Vice-Rector: Operations, Executive Director: Student Affairs, Student representation, Director: Student Life, representative of University Estates, CTL representative, representative of Protection Services, Academic from the Student Colleges, representative of Gender and Sexual Equity Office, CUADS representative, Senior Director: Housing and Residence Affairs, Director: Postgraduate School, Director: Internationalisation.
+Convenor: Vice-Rector: Operations, Dean: Students Affairs, Student representation, Director: Student Life, representative of University Estates, CTL representative, representative of Protection Services, Academic from the Student Colleges, representative of Gender and Sexual Equity Office, CUADS representative, Senior Director: Housing and Residence Affairs, Director: Postgraduate School, Director: Internationalisation.

-Indicators: Percentage of students in residence.
+Some possible indicators: Percentage of students in residence.
 Pass rate of students in residence.
 Mix of students in residence.

-3.4 Staff Experience and Composition
+3.5 Staff Experience and Composition